 As one of the most notable wine destinations in Europe, Monsaraz boasts an impressive amount of wine-centric businesses and cooperatives that you can visit.

 If you want to experience this culture firsthand, you can schedule a wine tour and learn more!

-How to get there: Monsaraz lies 185km of Lisbon.
+How to get there: Monsaraz lies 185km from Lisbon.